 The backdoor is capable of uploading and downloading files from PDA, executing arbitrary commands and displaying messages to the PDA user.

-Description Created: Mikko Hypponen, Jarno Niemela, August 6th, 2004
+Description Details: Mikko Hypponen, Jarno Niemela, August 6th, 2004